-- b) Less than Significant Impact.
+b) Less than Significant Impact.
 As discussed above in Section IX.a, disposal of hazardous materials is strictly prohibited by permit conditions for the three landfills.
-The proposed Project would not have a negative or positive impact on the risk to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment. - c) No Impact.
+The proposed Project would not have a negative or positive impact on the risk to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment.
+However, construction of waterlines may utilize heavy equipment which may contain hazardous materials.
+As a matter of standard construction best management practices, Inyo County Public Works would prepare a comprehensive Spill Prevention and Response Plan that would outline site specific monitoring requirements and list the best management practices necessary to prevent hazardous materials spills or to contain and cleanup a hazardous material spill should one occur.

+c) No Impact.
 Landfilling of hazardous materials is prohibited at the existing landfills.
 Additionally, the sites are more than 1 mile from any existing or proposed school.
-Therefore, there is no potential for the proposed Project to affect an existing or proposed school. - d) No Impact.
-The sites associated with this proposed Project are not on any list of hazardous materials sites. - e) Less Than Significant Impact.
+Therefore, there is no potential for the proposed Project to affect an existing or proposed school.

+d) No Impact.
+The sites associated with this proposed Project are not on any list of hazardous materials sites.

+e) Less Than Significant Impact.
 The location and operation of the landfills are consistent with the County's adopted Airport Comprehensive Land Use Plan.
-Bishop-Sunland Landfill is over 2 miles from the Bishop Airport, Independence Landfill is approximately 1.9 miles from the Independence Airport, and the Lone Pine Landfill is approximately 0.5 miles from the Lone Pine Airport. - f) No Impact.
-There are no private airstrips within 2 miles of the sites. - g) No Impact.
-The acquisition and continued operation of the Landfills are not expected to impact, or physically interfere with an adopted emergency response or evacuation plan. - h) No Impact.
-The existing Landfills are located in relatively undeveloped areas of unincorporated Inyo County.
+Bishop-Sunland Landfill is over 2 miles from the Bishop Airport, Independence Landfill is approximately 1.9 miles from the Independence Airport, and the Lone Pine Landfill is approximately 0.5 miles from the Lone Pine Airport.

+f) No Impact.
+There are no private airstrips within 2 miles of the sites.

+g) No Impact.
+The acquisition and continued operation of the Landfills are not expected to impact, or physically interfere with an adopted emergency response or evacuation plan.

+h) No Impact.
+The existing Landfills are located in relatively undeveloped areas of un-incorporated Inyo County.
 The large areas of bare soil cover on site surfaces and roads should inhibit rather than enhance fire propagation.
 The continued operation of the Landfills by the County under the proposed Project would not increase or otherwise affect wildfire risk.